-Amy graduated with a distinction from the London School of Musical Theatre.
-Before that she studied a BA in Drama and Theatre from Trinity College Dublin.
-Alongside her degree, Amy attended an advanced performance year at The Gaiety School of Acting.
+Amy graduated with a distinction from the London School of Musical Theatre and studied a BA in Drama and Theatre at Trinity College Dublin.

-Ledwidge (New Theatre, National Tour), Fair City (RTE), Lockdown (New Theatre, National tour), Making Dads Army (BBC), Madame Markievicz on Trial (New Theatre, National tour), Peter Pan (Gaiety Theatre), Boys (Cork Arts Theatre), The Last Five Years (Project Arts Centre), If I Were You (Cork Arts Theatre), Immaculate (White Bear Theatre, London), KatieMag (The Everyman Palace/Smock Alley), Who Will Carry The Word (Brockley Jack Theatre, London, Our Town (Camden People’s Theatre, London), Playground Night (Theatre 503, London)
+Jackie (The Yeats Memorial), The Moving Bridge (Fightback Festival), A Little Heart (Smock Alley), 24 Hour Plays (Abbey Theatre), Ledwidge (New Theatre, National Tour), Lockdown (New Theatre, National tour), Madame Markievicz on Trial (New Theatre, National tour), Peter Pan (Gaiety Theatre), Boys (Cork Arts Theatre), The Last Five Years (Project Arts Centre), If I Were You (Cork Arts Theatre), Immaculate (White Bear Theatre, London), KatieMag (The Everyman Palace/Smock Alley), Who Will Carry The Word (Brockley Jack Theatre, London) Our Town (Camden People’s Theatre, London), Playground Night (Theatre 503, London)